 The number of flights provided by Number 34 Squadron varies each year.
-On average, Number 34 Squadron provides between 1200-1800 special purpose flights each year.
+On average, Number 34 Squadron provides between 1,200 and 1,800 special purpose flights each year.

 Copies of the Schedule of Special Purpose Flights are prepared twice each year, and tabled in Parliament.
-Once tabled, copies are available from the Parliamentary Library and the Defence Freedom of Information page.
+Once tabled, copies are available from the Parliamentary Library and the Defence Publications Information to Parliament page.

 In accordance with the Commonwealth Government Guidelines for the Use of Special Purpose Aircraft, costings of special purpose flights are not made available until the Schedule of Special Purpose Flights has been tabled in Parliament.
 Prior to tabling, passenger names are not released in order to comply with the Privacy Act 1988.